-Each red, oval, biconvex, enteric-coated tablet, engraved "APO" on one side and "125" on the other, contains divalproex sodium equivalent to 125 mg of valproic acid.
+Each red, oval, biconvex, enteric-coated tablet, engraved "125" on both sides, contains divalproex sodium equivalent to 125 mg of valproic acid.
 Nonmedicinal ingredients: FD&C Red No. 30 Aluminum Lake, eudragit, FD&C Yellow No. 6, guar gum, hydroxypropyl methylcellulose, hydroxypropyl cellulose, methacrylic acid copolymer dispersion, microcrystalline cellulose, polyethylene glycol, talc, titanium dioxide, and triethyl citrate.

-Each peach, oval, biconvex, enteric-coated tablet, engraved "APO" on one side and "250" on the other, contains divalproex sodium equivalent to 250 mg of valproic acid.
+Each peach, oval, biconvex, enteric-coated tablet, engraved "250" on both sides, contains divalproex sodium equivalent to 250 mg of valproic acid.
 Nonmedicinal ingredients: eudragit, FD&C Yellow No. 6, guar gum, hydroxypropyl methylcellulose, hydroxypropyl cellulose, methacrylic acid copolymer dispersion, microcrystalline cellulose, polyethylene glycol, talc, titanium dioxide, and triethyl citrate.

-Each pink, oval, biconvex, enteric-coated tablet, engraved "APO" on one side and "500" on the other, contains divalproex sodium equivalent to 500 mg of valproic acid.
+Each pink, oval, biconvex, enteric-coated tablet, engraved "500" on both sides, contains divalproex sodium equivalent to 500 mg of valproic acid.
 Nonmedicinal ingredients: FD&C Red No. 33, eudragit, guar gum, hydroxypropyl methylcellulose, hydroxypropyl cellulose, methacrylic acid copolymer dispersion, microcrystalline cellulose, polyethylene glycol, red ferric oxide (orange shade), talc, titanium dioxide, and triethyl citrate.

 How should I use this medication?